 Customers worldwide prefer to contact businesses directly via live chat software due to the growing demand for immediate assistance.
 That’s because alternative help methods, such as social media platforms, phone assistance, and emails, increase the number of times customers have to wait.
-That being said, let’s look at how you can add a WooCommerce live chat to your website and provide your customers with round-the-clock service.
+So let’s look at how you can add a WooCommerce live chat to your website and provide your customers with round-the-clock service.

 How to Get Started With WooCommerce Live Chat

 Let’s pretend you’ve set up an online WooCommerce store.
-A new customer wanders into your store and begins browsing around, but he quickly becomes overwhelmed by all of the new information.
+A new customer wanders into your store and begins browsing around, but he quickly becomes overwhelmed by the further information.
 It is, after all, unknown territory.

 How will they be able to reach out to you for assistance?
 The most conventional method is to fill out the “Contact Us” form and wait for a response from the store’s customer service team.
-However, waiting for hours or even a day for an answer doesn’t actually sound like a dream, does it?
+However, waiting hours or even days for an answer doesn’t sound like a dream.

 WooCommerce live chat allows visitors to receive immediate assistance with your online business.
 The support representative on WooCommerce live chat can see the visitor’s cart, analyze their problem, and provide top-notch solutions.